wp-plugins/seo-data-transporter/readme.txt

 = 0.9.6 =
 * Added support for Greg's High Performance SEO, Meta SEO Pack, and Yoast's meta keywords.
 Also, added some sanitization and addressed some notices.

+= 0.9.7 =
+* Added support for Add Meta Tags and Infinite SEO.

+= 0.9.8 =
+* Added support for Thesis 2.x